 People won’t sign up to get another email in their inboxes if they don’t have a good reason.
 After all, they may like the music on Facebook, but would they really want backstage passes to meet the business outside of the social media stadium?

-Her first social campaign was a contest that offered one fan a free Lifecast Statue.
-The entry form included a Join My Mailing List box, because entrants would be notified about the contest’s status via email.
+Her first Facebook promotion was a contest that offered one fan a free Lifecast Statue.
+The entry form gave new fans the chance to sign up for Hamilton Wee Pigges and Paws email list.
 With a possible reward being offered, fans started to sign up.

 The campaign ran for 10 days and Jamie’s list grew by over 100 new email addresses.
 The contest itself was shared through Facebook more than 100 times, too.
 And the 60 new fans didn’t hurt, either.